BRC Website Home

 Wightwick Hall is now undergoing a major restoration.
 After nearly 2 decades at Quainton, the boiler was reunited with the frames on 20th October 1996.
 The engine's tender chassis arrived back from the Flour Mill, Forest of Dean, in November 2004.
 On the 2nd September 2008 the tender and loco were reunited in the old King shed in the Upyard when the 6989 Group took over this covered storage space.
 The tender frames are making good progress as are the tender brakes, with the tank itself taking shape.
 The water scoop column has been fitted, though it is unlikely ever to be used again.

 Having had the boiler in the frames for a number of years, allowing the fitting of the various parts, the boiler was removed and placed on a concrete pad outside the shed in May 2010.
 Since then around 900 of the stays have been drilled out and replaced.
-Subject to funding it is currently hoped that the engine will be in steam in 2013.
+On 11th August 2014 the boiler of Wightwick Hall had a fire light, and the relief valves lifted, for the first time in around 50 years.
 Wightwick Hall gained a Transport Trust Highly Commended Award in 2011.

 History of 6989 Wightwick Hall